-Woman Charged As Hacker Of Capital One Data That Exposes Over 100 Million Customers
+Woman Charged As Hacker In Capital One Data Breach Exposing Over 100 Million Customers

 The complaint says Thompson boasted in Twitter direct message about having obtained the data, saying she had "basically strapped myself with a bomb vest, [expletive] dropping capitol ones dox and admitting it."

-"I wanna distribute those buckets I think first," 'Erratic' wrote in a Twitter message late last month.
+"I wanna distribute those buckets I think first," "erratic" wrote in a Twitter message late last month.
 "There ssns ... with full name and dob."

 According to the complaint, the FBI searched a bedroom believed to belong to Thompson and seized "numerous digital devices."